What is it?

 With SUVs all the rage across the global car market these days, and the Kona one of the best-selling models in its class here in Australia, we were keen to get to grips with this drastically facelifted model to see what changes have been made, along with how well this sporty N Line model fits into the range – especially with a full-fat N version on the horizon.

-What’s different on the outside compared to the old model?
+What’s different on the outside of the 2021 Hyundai Kona?

 All versions feature a drastically redesigned front end which, while still adopting the two-tiered lighting layout, features a smaller grille, and surprisingly so given the current trend of enlarging radiator grilles to the point of ridiculousness.
 Granted, it’s wider than before, but it’s narrower and looks far better as a result.
 The lower lip design of the N Line version and additional vents above the grille – which are fake here, but I imagine would be real on the Kona N – give it a nicely aggressive look.
 It won’t be for everyone, I’ll admit, but I think they’ve finally made this thing look the part.